 One of the largest monuments on UCD’s campus is Noah’s Egg, a large cast-bronze egg statue, which represents the beginning and potential of life.

-The program at University College Dublin’s Lochlann Quinn School of Business is for Wharton students only.
+The program at University College Dublin is open to Wharton students and SEAS students.

 Minimum GPA Requirement: 3.0